Rice Engineering Awards & Scholarships

 Distinction in Research and Creative Works Awards

 Rice University has a long tradition of encouraging undergraduate research which is one of the distinctive features of the curriculum.
 In the Electrical and Computer Engineering Department, students conduct research in computer engineering, neuroengineering, photonics and nanoengineering, and systems.
 Our students have had much external recognition for their research through presentations at conferences, publications in proceedings and journals, and scholarships and awards.
-The Rice Faculty Senate has approved on April 4, 2012 the creation of a graduation honor: “Distinction in Research and Creative Works.”
-This policy is described in the Rice Faculty Senate list of approved proposals available on the web here.

 The ECE Undergraduate Committee and the ECE Undergraduate Student Awards Committee will evaluate applications from the students.
 The distinction is for projects "above and beyond the norm" in the field.

-• In addition, all ECE students complete a Senior Capstone Design project through the ELEC 494 sequence.
+- In addition, all ECE students complete a Senior Capstone Design project through the ELEC 494 sequence.
 While completion of an ELEC 494 project by itself will not automatically qualify for Distinction, many capstone projects go above and beyond the norm in creativity.
 For example, many students conduct innovative research with a faculty advisor in new algorithms or devices to improve and differentiate their Senior Capstone Design project.
 As “Distinction” is intended to be an individual rather than a group recognition, an additional individual report detailing the research or creative work performed would be expected.
-The report should also lead to a publication in a conference proceedings or journal.
+The report should also lead to a publication in conference proceedings or journals.

 The ECE Undergraduate Committee will evaluate these guidelines at the end each year and modify them in consultation with the faculty and students.
 Members of the Undergraduate Committee can provide advice to students on the application process.
-An application form template with submission instructions is also posted on the Rice ECE Department web site in the Academics section.
+An application form template with submission instructions is also posted on the Rice ECE Department website in the Academics section.
 In general, the student application would be expected to provide up to a one page abstract of the project, the name or names of the faculty advisors, a statement about the individual nature of the work, a statement about the collaborative nature of the work, and details of any publications and presentations resulting from the work.
 Students should also attach copies of papers submitted for publication and the status of the submissions.
 The application should be completed by the 10th week of the spring semester and submitted by e-mail to the ECE Undergraduate Student Awards Committee according to the University Guidelines which also require a minimum GPA of 3.3 and a letter of support from the student’s faculty advisor.

-Rice ECE Bybee Travel Award
+Bybee Travel Award